Sigma Delta Pi: History

-Insignia
+Symbols

-Its insignia is the royal seal of Ferdinand and Isabella that represents Castille, León and Aragón.

-The Society's colors are red and gold and its flower is the red carnation.

-The Society publishes once per year its newsletter called Entre Nosotros.
+Sigma Delta Pi's insignia is the royal seal of Ferdinand and Isabella that represents Castille, León and Aragón.
+Its motto is Spanías Didagéi Proágomen.
+The society's colors are red and gold and its flower is the red carnation.
+Its newsletter is called Entre Nosotros.

 Chapters

-Sigma Delta Pi currently has over 625 chapters, 368 of these are considered active—a chapter that holds at least one induction of new members during a three-year period.
+Sigma Delta Pi currently has over 625 chapters, 368 of which are considered active—a chapter that holds at least one induction of new members during three years.

-The Society maintains a chapter list on their national website.

 Membership

 There are three classes of membership in Sigma Delta Pi: active, alumnus and honorary.
 Election to the Order of the Discoverers and/or the Order of Don Quijote constitutes two other categories of membership, both of which are considered prestigious and above the three aforementioned categories of membership.
 Also, whereas active and honorary membership candidates are screened only by the local chapter, candidates for the Orders must be nominated through the national headquarters.

-Student members are invited to join based on the basis of superior academic achievement in strict accordance with the criteria set forth by the Association of College Honor Societies.
+Student members are invited to join based on superior academic achievement in strict accordance with the criteria set forth by the Association of College Honor Societies.
 These include: